ahmjw/php-dom-view/README.md

 # About
 A PHP library to extract and write variables to HTML page by using special attributes.
 It makes the creation of view be neat and simple.
+It completely separates view and controller.
+So, you don't need to write PHP code in view.
+It's the real view.

 # Author Profile
 Ahmad (<rawndummy@gmail.com>)